muxyz/website/interface.md

 Rather, a network, is one in which anyone participates and evolves and morphs through that participation.

-Mu's interface will be backed by an open [Network](/network).
+Micro's interface will be backed by an open [Network](/network).
 An protocol thats based on web3 technologies.
-A living, breathing environment that continues to grow and evolve to service the needs of Mu's users.
+A living, breathing environment that continues to grow and evolve to service the needs of Micro's users.
 One that's crowdsource rather than controlled by any single company.

 ## Consumption

-Mu should be consumable on web, mobile, desktop and voice devices along with whatever emerges in future.
+Micro should be consumable on web, mobile, desktop and voice devices along with whatever emerges in future.
 This likely means starting with a focus on commands via messaging and then moving into speech to text and NLP in the longer term.

 ## References